epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ## Methods 📊

 ### Regression Analysis:
 Use linear or logistic regression to determine if there's a correlation between the gender and ethnicity of an actor and movie ratings.
+Can also be used to create models to predict box-office revenue based on movie ratings and other factors.

 ### ANOVA (Analysis of Variance):
 This can help in comparing the means of movie ratings across different groups of actors based on gender and ethnicity.